synshop/RaspberryPiCoding101/README.md

 This assumes your educator has prepared your Pi for you and you're getting started with the class.

+Your educator should have the slides up to help you get familiar with the parts and help you assemble your Pi.

-Follow along with your educator by opening the browser on your Pi and the Mu editor.
+After that, follow along with your educator by opening the browser on your Pi and the Mu editor.
 Double click the "mu" icon and the "Chromium Web Browser":

 ![](slides/images/launcher.icons.png | width=100)